nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Turns out the work around is to just call `this.setState({ item: {value based on otherStateItem ,}})` and it will work.
 My gut sense tells me that there are probably better ways to manage state than this, but I don't have concrete evidence to support it.

+Many tests I wrote for the project were using lots of `.forEach()` statements and creating lots of arrays to store JSON data.
+Ryan suggested moving to a more object-oriented approach so I refactored the Jest files.
+While doing that I realized he could have meant doing something a little different, so I posted what I did and asked him for feedback.
+In any case, I learned:

+- Using object literals can save a bit on code vs. lots of cheap local arrays.
+- Gathering data from object literal properties can be done using `.find(arg=>arg.property===testSubject).property`.

+Using '.find()' makes the code a litte bit longer horizontally, but from a readabilty perspective it is pretty good, and it hides the ugly iteration detail.

 ## Sunday 9-Oct-2022

 Reviewed some of Ryan's code for the LingoBingo project.
 He's working on a play again button, so I reviewed the code, pulled in his changes and ran them, and sent him some feedback.
 That functionality will definitely be needed but it's not fully baked yet.